libre-tube/LibreTube/README.md

 ## 📔 About

-YouTube has an extremely invasive privacy policy which relies on using user data in unethical ways.
+YouTube has an extremely invasive [privacy policy](https://support.google.com/youtube/answer/10364219) which relies on using user data in unethical ways.
 They store a lot of your personal data - ranging from ideas, music taste, content, political opinions, and much more than you think.

-The project is aimed to improve the users privacy by being independent from Google and bypassing their data collection.
-Therefore the app is using the [Piped API](https://github.com/TeamPiped/Piped), which uses proxies to circumvent Googles data collection and includes some other additional features.
+This project is aimed at improving the users' privacy by being independent from Google and bypassing their data collection.

+Therefore, the app is using the [Piped API](https://github.com/TeamPiped/Piped), which uses proxies to circumvent Google's data collection and includes some other additional features.

+> **Warning** <br>
-> **Warning** > <br>The project is still in beta, therefore you may encounter bugs.
+The project is still in beta, therefore you may encounter bugs.
 If you do so, please open an issue via our GitHub repository.

 <table><td>
 <a href="https://github.com/libre-tube/LibreTube/issues/new?assignees=&labels=bug&template=report_bug.yml">🐞 Report Issue</a>